|

 Guay openned a blacksmith shop to service the

 needs of the community.
-Back in the day, people travelled
+Back in those days, people

-by horse or by rail.
-The first roads existed only
+travelled by horse or by rail.
+The first roads existed

 The